3manuek/3manuek/content/about/about.md

 available and scalable databases.

-In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash.
-The shop has closed operations in 2023 due to the Argentinian crisis.
+In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash. _The shop has closed operations in 2023 due to the Argentinian crisis_.

 Committed to my principles and values drives my work, and I collaborate with non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org) and [Oportunidades Foundation](https://oportunidades.org.ar) to develop and support their IT ecosystems.

+I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies from the ground up.
+That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg), to highly tweaked environments for performance and complex setups.

-> I lectured talks in several Database and non-database related conferences, some of the slides can be found at [slides](https://github.com/3manuek/slides) repository.
+> I lectured talks in several Database and non-database related conferences, some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.

 ## Skillset

 - A considerable experience on scalability, reliability, architecturing and maintaining large scaled Database systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
 Most of the systems are/were business-critical.
+Extensive experience in modern **SQL**.
 - Languages: **Go, Python, C, Bash**.
 - CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, Kubernetes**, etc.
+- Low-level knowledge of container technologies and programmatic image building with **Earthly** language, among other tooling.
 - Consistent experience in almost every mayor Cloud provider. **Azure certified, GCloud, and AWS**.
 - A skilled communicator, managing Customer accounts worlwide.
 - Hard-problem solving, and with aveced dealing of complex Production incidents.

-I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies from the ground up.
-That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg), to highly tweaked environments for performance and complex setups.

 > _Before transitioning to a career in IT, between 1998 and 2006, I served